 -Tuesdays, 6 p.m.
 Beginning Karate.
+10-week sessions.
 Join volunteer instructors Sue and Jesse Diaz from the American Society of Karate as they offer the techniques of American karate.
 Classes are free; uniforms need to be purchased for $40.
 Cash only please.
+Children 6-12 years must be accompanied by an adult to participate.
 For information, call MCC at 713-274-2434 or Sue Diaz at 713-962-6641.

 -Tuesdays, 7 p.m.
 Advanced Karate.
 Join volunteer instructors Sue and Jesse Diaz from the American Society of Karate as they offer the techniques of American karate.
 Classes are free; uniforms need to be purchased for $40.
 Cash only please.
+Children 6-12 years must be accompanied by an adult to participate.
 For information, call MCC at 713-274-2434 or Sue Diaz at 713-962-6641.

 -Wednesdays, 9 a.m.
 Advanced Spanish.
-Participants are given an opportunity to practice grammar and sentence structure by discussing current events in this free weekly advance Spanish class.
+Participants are given an opportunity to practice grammar and sentence structure by discussing current events in this free weekly advanced Spanish class.

 -Wednesdays, 10 a.m.
 Knitting.
 Does learning to knit have you all in knots?
 Participants need to bring a U.S. size 8 knitting needle and worsted weight yarn (any color).